 - Florida Contemporary 2020-21 December 2020 – July 25, 2021

 - Florida Contemporary 2019-20 December 20, 2019 – April 19, 2020

 - Florida Contemporary 2017-18 November 16, 2017 – January 13, 2018

 - Florida Contemporary 2015-16 January 27 – April 20, 2016

 - Florida Contemporary 2014-15 January 31 — April 26, 2015

 - Florida Contemporary 2013-14 February 22 — April 27, 2014

-This presentation of Florida Contemporary has been organized by Artis—Naples, The Baker Museum, and curated by Rangsook Yoon, Ph.D., curator of modern art, and Courtney McNeil, museum director and chief curator.
+This presentation of Florida Contemporary is organized by Artis—Naples, The Baker Museum, and is curated by Rangsook Yoon, Ph.D., curator of modern art, and Courtney McNeil, museum director and chief curator.